 Do not grease the pan or line with parchment.
 This will prevent the dough from releasing from the cookie press and adhering to the pan.
 If using the same pan for more than one batch, wash it in between to remove any crumbs or grease as this will affect the next batch.

-Dough doesn’t release onto the pan – The press should be standing vertical, directly on the pan.
+Dough doesn’t release onto the pan – The press should be standing vertically and held firmly on the pan.
 First be sure that the disk is in the correct way.
 Some have a side that should be facing out to make it work properly.
 Read the instructions that came with your cookie press.

 Next, be sure to wait a second between pumping the press and lifting it off the pan.
 Last, if you pump out one cookie, lift the press, and the dough is still connected to the press, your dough may be too dry.
 You can gently release it by pushing it off with a knife or . . .